-Although its development had some advantages, there was a big disadvantage: scalability.
-This system has an specific limit regarding the maximum amount of modules supported, and when having a significant amount of data (> 5 millions of elements), performance level decreased.
+Although this development had some advantages, there was a big disadvantage: scalability (fast growth without affecting or slightly affecting operations and work routines).
+This system has an specific limit regarding the maximum amount of modules supported, and when having a significant amount of data (> 5 millions of elements), the performance level decreased.

 On the other hand, solutions based on MySQL cluster are not easy: even though they allow managing a higher load, they entail some minor problems.
 They do not offer a long term solution either to this performance problem with higher data load.

 The current version of Pandora FMS implements a data compression in real time for each insertion.
 It also allows data compression based on interpolation.
 The maintenance task also allows automatic deletion for those data that exceed a certain period of time.